Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 The Gold Nugget: The One Mistake Most Indians Make

-This matters because: if you make a banana shake with water instead of milk, thinking "banana is protein," you are getting barely 2g of protein per shake.
-That is a waste of a post-workout opportunity.
+This matters because of one common habit.
+If you make a banana shake with water instead of milk, thinking "banana is protein," you get barely 2 g of protein per shake.
+That is a waste of a post-workout window.

 Always use milk or curd as the base.
 Banana is the carb and energy source.
-Milk, curd, peanut butter, oats — these are your protein sources.
+Milk, curd, peanut butter, and oats are your protein sources.

 Quick Buying Tip: Use a Good Portable Blender

-Making a banana shake post-workout means you need to blend it fresh.
+A banana shake needs to be blended fresh.
 A portable blender lets you make your shake at the gym, at work, or anywhere.
-Look for one with at least 300W motor and a BPA-free jar.
-A good portable blender pays for itself in a week if you skip one protein powder purchase.
+Look for at least a 300W-class motor and a BPA-free jar.
+A good one pays for itself in a week if you skip one protein powder tub.

 How to Make the Perfect Banana Shake Step by Step